anantzoid/Recurrent-Entity-Networks-pytorch/README.md

 19: path finding | 2.3 | 0 | -
 20: agents motivation | 0 | 0 | 0

 All tasks were run under the same settings.
 Not all tasks acheived optimal results under those settings.
 Similar behaviour was reflected in the reference [TF repo](https://github.com/jimfleming/recurrent-entity-networks/issues/19) as well.
+Any assistance in helping to resolve this is appreciated.